dannyrappleyea/hacking/README.md

-# Git Notes Template
+# Hacking Notes

-Use this template to create a git-notes repository.
+This is a collection of notes about hacking and penetration testing, with a mixture of techniques, tools, and links.